COVID-19: travel health notice for all travellers

 Crime

-Petty crime, such as pickpocketing and purse snatching, occurs
+Petty crime, such as pickpocketing and purse snatching, occurs.

-Theft generally occurs in crowded places such as tourist areas, markets, beaches and isolated areas.
-Theft from hotel rooms, particularly in private accommodations (casas particulares), occurs.
-Theft from cars is also common.
+Theft from hotel rooms, particularly in private accommodations (casas particulares), and from cars is common.

-• Ensure that your personal belongings, including your passport and other travel documents, are secure at all times
+- Ensure that your personal belongings, including your passport and other travel documents, are secure at all times

-• Don’t pack valuables in your checked luggage
+- Don’t pack valuables in your checked luggage

-• Carry a photocopy of your passport’s identification page at all times
+- Carry valid identification at all times

 Violent crime